Anglo-American School of Sofia: Middle school

 In order to facilitate the transition from elementary to middle school, grade 6 students are self-contained and taught by two core teachers.
 Students see specialist teachers for all other subjects.
 In grades 7 and 8, all students are taught by specialist teachers and benefit from a cohesive and diverse curriculum.
 The academic program is designed to ensure smooth transitions between all three areas of the school, from the elementary to the middle school, and finally to the high school.
 The curriculum in grades 6, 7 and 8 continues to offer mathematics, science, English, social studies, physical education, French and ESL.
 The Bulgarian language is also introduced in grade 6 as a foreign language option.
 Specialist programs in art, ICT, and music are also offered and supported by purpose built, modern facilities.

 High school

 High school at AAS comprises grades 9 through 12.
 The high school provides an academic program, which prepares students for university studies.
 High school students use science and chemistry laboratories, computer facilities and art rooms.
 The curriculum of sciences, mathematics, languages, history and art is adaptable to students of all nationalities and levels of ability.

 All high school students are required to complete extracurricular projects, which encourage collaboration, team spirit, and commitment.
 These extracurricular projects provide opportunities for leadership.
 The CAS (Community, Action and Service) program is a fundamental and compulsory facet of the IB Diploma.

 IB diploma

-Students take six 2-year-long courses chosen from the IBDP groups: 3 subjects at the higher level (HL) and 3 at the standard level (SL).
+Students take six maybe 7… 2-year-long courses chosen from the IBDP groups: 3 subjects at the higher level (HL) and 3 at the standard level (SL).
 The IB Diploma is recognized by the world's leading universities.